 Weekly screenings of films by Ingmar Bergman in grade-II-listed Swedenborg Hall, ‘one of London’s most atmospheric venues’ (The Guardian).
 Admission is free but capacity is limited.
 These films retains an ability to hold an audience spellbound and explore deep issues.
 13 September: The Seventh Seal (1957) More information 20 September: Wild Strawberries (1957) More information … Continue reading Ingmar Bergman film trilogy

 Now the petals flaunt, the white, crimson, the fire of Scarlet Storm.
 Now waves the Chestnuts blooms, scenting so heavily the air.
 Hawthorn gold, winks and glints and gleems in ebullient glee.
 At dawn birds and badgers wake and, shimmering coldly, the world wakes me.
 From the tented chrysalis I creep, heart fast and spirits … Continue reading Teenage Dawn

 The British live in a curiously tolerant country – one which allows a range of values, views about life, and philosophical and political beliefs.
 But one thing for which people are not tolerant is intolerance!
 The public see anyone as discriminatory, moralistic and rejecting who shows intolerance of diversity.
 And so to criticise the sex … Continue reading Just how tolerant should I try to be?

+By Stephen Russell-Lacy.
 I suppose it takes one to know one, but I admit giving my money away does not come easy to me.
 It never seems to occur to me to buy an unplanned gift for someone to mark a special occasion.
-Some of us are a bit stingy and penny-pinching whereas others seem to be naturally … Continue reading Generous — How can I be more like this?
+Some of us are a bit stingy and penny-pinching whereas others seem … Continue reading Generous — How can I be more like this?